J-Wachs/Z21Client/README.md

 * Support for various protocols used by the z21/Z21 (DCC, Märklin Motorola)
 * Logging capabilities for debugging and monitoring

+## What is new in this version

+* Updated to .NET 10
+* Changed so UDP client is now in it's own class, enabling unit tests
+* Added unit test project
+* Corrected spellingmistakes in this document and added a table showing implemented Z21 LAN Protocol commands
+* Serial Number datastructure is moved to it's own file
+* Method to find Z21 central stations on the network added
+* Data returned in event `LocoSlotInfoReceived` did not show F12, F20 and F28.
+The f-keys F29, F30 and F31 does
+not exist in the data send from the Z21 in this event (it is not documented)
+* The interface IZ21Client has been moved to the root of the project

 ## z21 and z21Start locking information

 In case of your z21 or z21Start is locked, you can still send the commands to it with this class.
 However,